anton-kotenko/crdt/README.md

 2. OPS: Depending on used communication layer implementation (see above) it may be required to reconfigure other nodes in cluster to know about new node

-Notice: Generally, in production installation, it would be good to address issue of "starting" node: e.g. make it usable to "read" queries only when it will be synchronized with other nodes.
+**Notice**: Generally, in production installation, it would be good to address issue of "starting" node: e.g. make it usable to "read" queries only when it will be synchronized with other nodes.

-Additional requirement: Every node should have unique identifier, otherwise system won't be able to work correctly.
+**Additional requirement**: Every node should have unique identifier, otherwise system won't be able to work correctly.
 This may be enforced by some registry (e.g. etcd/zookeeper) or we may use some algorithm to generate identifiers that guarantees uniqueness or probability of collision is very small (e.g. [UUID/GUID]([https://en.wikipedia.org/wiki/Universally_unique_identifier]))

-Decision: according to design goals there is no sense in overengineering.
+**Decision**: according to design goals there is no sense in overengineering.
 So requirement is guaranteed manually.
 It's required to start all instances with unique values in `NAME` environment variable.
 It's possible to implement this using some kind of database (e.g. etcd/zookeeper), but to complicated for test implementation.

 #### Node removal
 When node is removed we want to guarantee correctness of whole system and not to loose data from node that will be removed.

 Let's begin with simplest possible solution and then improve it

-Solution: Just shut down node, and do not do any changes in other nodes data.
+**Solution**: Just shut down node, and do not do any changes in other nodes data.

 Pro's:
-    the most easiest solution
+* the most easiest solution

 Cons's:
-    It is not correct.
+* It is not correct.
 System is not eventutally consistent.
-Reason: Other node may have different counter value associated with removed node.
-And due to node is removed, nobody will ever synchronize them (though it's possible to solve this, if every machine will broadcast whole it's data to other nodes)
+Reason: different nodes may have different counter value associated with removed node.
+And due to node is removed, nobody will ever synchronize them
-    Our cluster will remember this machine forever, along with it's data: Excessive memory usage, though it may be not a problem for small clusters, when machines does not goes added/removed frequently
+* Our cluster will remember this machine forever, along with it's data: Excessive memory usage, though it may be not a problem for small clusters, when machines does not goes added/removed frequently

-Better solution:
+**Better solution**:
 All nodes periodically sends snapshot of all theirs data (including counters associated to other nodes).
 On receive node apply "merge" procedure for every node's data (in our case "merge" means  get max of values) to received data and to it's own data.
+This addresses consistency problem.
+This also adresses issue when on fail node loose all it's data.

+**Additional improvement**: in previous solution node's data says in cluster forever.
+It's possible to apply one more trick:
-When node is removed, after it's data will be stabilized, some other node may increment it's data on value of removed node, and then notify all other nodes to just forget about removed node's counter.
+After node's removal, one of nodes may increment it's own counter to value of removed node, and then removed node should be forgotten by all nodes alive.

+Cons's:
+* Increment and forget operation should be "atomic" thoughout whole cluster, and this is quite hard to implement.

-Let's look how described algorithm will handle
+Let's look how described algorithm will handle different node removal cases.

 ##### Manual node removal:
 Ops team decided to remove node (e.g. for maintenance)
 1. OPS team make node not to accept new traffic (remove it from balancer, close by firewall, or notify node to stop accepting new counter change request, typically send signal (e.g. nginx uses SIGQUIT)